-7 This bill allows the division to compromise tax liability for cases 8 that have been filed with the Tax Court if imposing the liabilities 9 would cause an individual taxpayer undue economic hardship.
-The 10 bill also explicitly allows the division to compromise payment schedules based solely on a finding that the previously scheduled 11 time of payment would cause an individual taxpayer undue 12 13 economic hardship.
-Interest accrual on compromised installment 14 payments may also be waived if collection would cause an 15 individual taxpayer undue economic hardship.
-Further, the bill authorizes the division to reopen a compromise agreement if 16 collection of the related liability would cause an individual taxpayer 17 18 undue economic hardship.
+This bill allows the division to compromise tax liability for cases that have been filed with the Tax Court if imposing the liabilities would cause an individual taxpayer undue economic hardship.
+The bill also explicitly allows the division to compromise payment schedules based solely on a finding that the previously scheduled time of payment would cause an individual taxpayer undue economic hardship.
+Interest accrual on compromised installment payments may also be waived if collection would cause an individual taxpayer undue economic hardship.
+Further, the bill authorizes the division to reopen a compromise agreement if collection of the related liability would cause an individual taxpayer undue economic hardship.

-The bill is scheduled to take effect immediately and apply to tax debt relief entered into on or after January 1, 2016.
+The bill is scheduled to take effect immediately and apply to tax debt relief entered into on or the date of enactment.